 “Minimal Hazards” does not equate to “no hazards”, however.
 Sweepers and strainers are common, as are occasional obstructions in the river.
 There are some challenging bends and three small Class I+/II rapids along the way, while widely varying flows create widely varying river conditions in respect to current speeds and severity of hazards that may be present.
 A full discussion of what to expect at varying flow conditions (as well as an embedded graph reflecting up-to-date flows) may be found on our Current River Conditions page.

-We recommend that Self-Guided Guests be competent swimmers, comfortable both underwater and swimming in current, and possess a fundamental understanding of river dynamics and sufficient skills to safely navigate Class I+/II rivers, including:
+We recommend that all participants be competent swimmers, comfortable both underwater and swimming in current, and possess a fundamental understanding of river dynamics and sufficient skills to safely navigate Class I+/II rivers, including:

 - How to recognize and avoid obstructions in the river channel

 - How to stop and get to shore quickly and efficiently

 - How to eddy in and out of current